 Johnson County Special Utility District

-The design solution encompasses a massive cantilevered shed canopy which identifies the main entrance and provides shelter for pedestrian traffic and drive-thru services.
+The design solution encompasses a massive cantilevered shed canopy that identifies the main entrance and provides shelter for pedestrian traffic and drive-thru services.
 The design reinforces the connection between parking and building by limiting visual obstructions.
 The vestibule entry opens to a large high ceiling lobby with a radiused curtain wall emitting a pleasing indirect northern light.
 A limestone masonry wall extends from the entry canopy through the public lobby reinforcing the separation of space between non-secure public and secure private areas.
 The curved customer counter within this masonry wall is accented with natural light from a skylight above yet provides a secure bullet-resistant barrier for employees.

 The building contains a large board room, administrative and accounting offices, engineering and development offices, as well as support spaces for technology, innovative storage, and a large break room to house all employee luncheons.